Ergodic Theory: Nonsingular Transformations

 \subsection{ITPFI transformations and AT-flows}

-A nonsingular transformation $T$ is called {\it ITPFI\footnote{This abbreviates `infinite tensor product of factors of type $I$' (came from the theory of von Neumann algebras).}} if it is orbit equivalent to a nonsingular odometer (associated to a sequence $(m_n,\nu_n)_{n=1}^\infty$, see \S\,\ref{SS:odometerdef}).
-If the sequence $m_n$ can be chosen bounded then $T$ is called ITPFI of bounded type.
-If $m_n=2$ for all $n$ then $T$ is called ITPFI$_2$.
+A nonsingular transformation $T$ is called {\it ITPFI\footnote{This abbreviates `infinite tensor product of factors of type $I$' (came from the theory of von Neumann algebras).}} if it is orbit equivalent to a nonsingular product odometer (associated to a sequence $(m_n,\nu_n)_{n=1}^\infty$, see \S\,\ref{SS:odometerdef}).
+If the sequence $m_n$ can be chosen bounded then $T$ is called {\it ITPFI of bounded type}.
+If $m_n=2$ for all $n$ then $T$ is called {\it ITPFI$_2$}.
 By \cite{GiS2}, every ITPFI-transformation of bounded type is ITPFI$_2$.
-A remarkable characterization of ITPFI transformations in terms of their associated flows was obtained by Connes and Woods \cite{CoW}.
-We first single out a class of ergodic flows.
-A nonsingular flow $V=(V_t)_{t\in\mathbb R}$ on a space $(\Omega,\nu)$ is called {\it approximate transitive (AT)} if given $\epsilon>0$ and $f_1,\dots,f_n\in L^1_+(X,\mu)$, there exists $f\in L^1_+(X,\mu)$ and $\lambda_1,\dots,\lambda_n\in L^1_+(\mathbb R,dt)$ such that
+In view of Theorem~\ref{T:2.4} and Example~\ref{type III}, every ergodic transformation of type $II$ or $III_\lambda$ with $0<\lambda\le 1$ is ITPFI$_2$.